 Answer: Yes, Apache Tomcat generates Log files.

-Basically, there are two important Log Files which are generated by Apache Tomcat.
+Basically, there are two important Log Files that are generated by Apache Tomcat.

 They are as follows: